joncrlsn/pgdiff/README.md

 * 1.0.0 - Adding support for comparing two different schemas (same or different db), one schema between databases, or all schemas between databases.
 (Also removed binaries from git repository)

 ### getting help
-If you think you found a bug, it might help me replicate it if you find the appropriate test script (in the test directory) and modify it to show the problem.
+If you think you found a bug, it might help replicate it if you find the appropriate test script (in the test directory) and modify it to show the problem.
 Attach the script to an Issue request.

 ### todo
 * fix SQL for adding an array column